emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mongodb.md

 Before you start, you need to complete the following operations:

 * Deployments have already been created on EMQX Cloud (EMQX Cluster).
-* For professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the intranet IP of the resource.
+* For professional deployment users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.

 ## MongoDB Configuration